 At Brickfield & Donahue, we understand the broad implications a restraining order can have on an individual’s career, family relationships, and reputation.
 We can represent you during restraining order hearings, defend you against order violations, as well as file a motion to remove the order.
 We have decades of experience dealing with cases involving domestic violence throughout Northern and Central New Jersey.

-What are the restrictions of a restraining order?
+What are the restrictions of a restraining order in New Jersey?

 - You are prohibited from contacting the petitioner